kirstenjenson/kirstenjenson.github.io/events/index.md

 ---
 ### 2018:

+## 22 September

+**Dumfries and Galloway, venue and time TBC
+Charity Concert in aid of Help Refugees UK**
+Vivaldi Double Cello Concerto with Alex Mcquiston

 ## 27 May

 **New Synagogue Mainz, Germany, with violinist Charis Jenson and pianist Uwe Zuetzheim, time TBC**